THE BEAUTY OF PHOTOGRAPHY

 How to use: You will want to remember the spiral pattern.
 Put the main focus of the photo in (or near) the “eye of the storm”, and “supporting casts” along the way.

 How it helps: Something like the rules of thirds, and the spiral helps to balance the visual weights photo.
 The importance increases as it spiral inwards.
 As long as you design your photo by placing the focus in the middle and “everything else less appetizing” along the way – magic happens.

 RULE OF ODDS

-How it helps : The odd numbers placement will break the weight balance and symmetry.
+How it helps: The odd numbers placement will break the weight balance and symmetry.
 Supposedly again, this makes things more interesting to look at… which I somewhat disagree.
-Even number of things and mirror effects can be interesting too.
+An even number of subjects and mirror effects can be interesting too.

-How to use : A frame in the photo frame.
-Include a window frame, door frame, or nature rock formation frame in your photo.
+How to use: A frame in the photo frame.
+Include a window frame, door frame, or natural rock formation frame in your photo.
 Welcome to frame-ception.

-How to use : One of the most common and powerful composition rule.
+How to use: One of the most common and powerful composition rules.
 Use naturally occurring lines (roads, paths, streams, etc…) to lead your viewer to where you want them to see.

 PHOTOGRAPHY COMPOSITION BASIC

 Now that you know the rules of the game, let us go into something even more deeper.
 The basic building blocks of composition itself :

 If you look elsewhere online or in books, you might find more – textures, spaces, value, form, etc… Those are not wrong.
 But for simplicity’s sake, we shall keep it to these 3, and these are also the very foundations of art itself.